-Transportation projects are often first identified through local planning, which is performed by the Berrien County Road Department and the Cass County Road Commission for townships and by municipal governments in cities and villages.
+Transportation projects are often first identified through local planning, which is performed by the Berrien County Road Department for townships and by municipal governments in cities and villages.
 Local capital improvement plans and asset management plans can identify specific projects that a local government has determined will be needed over the period of the plan.
 The following local agencies have Capital Improvement Plans or Asset Management Plans in place currently: